Lets take a look at the list from last week:

 Needless to say, we did not get everything off the list.
 We do have 2 exciting pieces of news:

 ALL THE WALLS ARE UP!!!!

 Saturday we went to pick up my car from the body shop.
-I got into a bad (no injury) accident about a month ago.
+I got into a bad accident about a month ago not serious injury, but I still got a slip and fall accident from the Lipcon & Lipcon, P.A. firm to review the case.
 I got slow-motion t-boned by an 18 wheeler.
 Anyways, the car just came back.
 The body shop wanted a cashier’s check so we headed to the bank first thing on Saturday and…. their computer system was down… So I got cash… Lots of it.
 Anyways, this has nothing to do with the house except that it took up all of Saturday morning.
 It’s my excuse and a good one at that.

 After driving home in my shiny finally vacuumed non-crunched up car, we got to work.
 First things first I started pulling wire for the smoke detectors.
 Stefan used the handy roto-zip with a tile bit to cut away just the plaster from the lath.
 We are using shallow metal boxes that screw directly into the lath for the smoke detectors.
 I got about half the wire pulled before my hands started cramping like a mad women and I called it quits.
 Stefan spent Saturday finishing PVC!
 Whoo.

 This picture means nothing to you but that is the vent stack being tied into the drain stack in the attic.